-The 2014 IEA review of the Netherlands' energy policies is available for purchase at the IEA Bookshop.
+The 2014 IEA review of The Netherlands energy policies is available for free download.
 The Executive Summary (also in Dutch) and Table of Contents are available for free download.
 See also the press release.

 Since the previous review in 2008, the Netherlands has attracted investment in oil and gas storage; coal, oil and gas import terminals; and efficient power plants.
 This additional capacity provides flexibility and energy security both in the Netherlands and across EU markets.

 The Netherlands plays an important role in Europe as a hub for global energy trade, thanks to its open market and integrated supply chains.
 However, the outlook for Europe’s second-largest producer of natural gas is challenging amid declining production and uncertain prospects for unconventional gas.
 Developing the remaining natural gas potential, market integration, and ensuring the security of supply and resilience of energy infrastructure during the transition should be top priorities.

 The Netherlands stimulates energy efficiency and innovation in energy-intensive industries along the whole supply chain, notably in the Dutch refining, petrochemical and agriculture sectors, a practice that contributes to industrial competitiveness.
 Despite successful decoupling of greenhouse-gas emissions from economic growth between 1990 and 2012, however, the Netherlands remains one of the most fossil-fuel- and CO2-intensive economies among IEA member countries.